Missouri Governor Signs Ban On Abortion After 8 Weeks Of Pregnancy

 The final version of the legislation does not have exceptions for victims of rape or incest.
 It does have a carve-out for cases of medical emergencies.

-Parson, a Republican who has said he'd like to make Missouri "the most Pro-Life state in the country," is the latest conservative governor to sign a far-reaching abortion restriction into law, presenting yet another possible challenge to Roe v.
-Wade, the landmark 1973 ruling establishing a woman's right to abortion.
+Parson, a Republican who has said he would like to make Missouri "the most Pro-Life state in the country," is the latest conservative governor to sign a far-reaching abortion restriction into law, presenting yet another possible challenge to Roe v.
+Wade, the landmark 1973 ruling establishing a woman's right to have an abortion.
 The Missouri Senate approved the measure just one day after Alabama's governor, Republican Kay Ivey, signed a bill that bans nearly all abortions and makes no exception for cases of incest or rape.

-Supporters of the Missouri legislation say it is distinctive from the Alabama law in one significant way: It was not written to topple Roe. v.
+Supporters of the Missouri legislation say it is distinctive from the Alabama law in one significant way: It was not written to topple Roe v.
 Wade.
 Rather, its backers say, it's aimed at curbing abortions within the bounds of the law.

 "We do not want to run through the courts and try to overturn Roe v.
 Wade like some of the legislators in other states, like Alabama.
 We just want to save as many lives as we can while withstanding judicial challenges," Missouri Rep. Nick Schroer, a Republican sponsor of the bill, told NPR.
 "We want to get as close to the line as possible on what previous judges have thrown out."

-Other states, including Ohio, Kentucky, Georgia and Mississippi, have recently passed bills that forbid abortions when a heartbeat is registered.
+Other states, including Ohio, Kentucky, Georgia and Mississippi, have recently passed bills that forbid abortions when a heartbeat is detected.

 The Missouri law stipulates that if an abortion within the eight-week window is performed, the woman needs to be given the opportunity to view an ultrasound, but it is not mandatory that she view it.